simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_06_terraform_providers.md

 ---

-**🎉 Congratulations!** You've completed Module 5 and now understand how to work with Terraform providers effectively.
-You've learned about the registry, versioning, aliases, and practical multi-provider configurations!
+**🎉 Congratulations!** You've completed Module 6 and now understand how to work with Terraform providers effectively, specifically focusing on the Jamf Pro provider for device management infrastructure!

-**➡️ Ready for Module 6?** Let me know when you'd like to continue with Terraform Language - where we'll dive deep into HCL syntax and advanced language features!
+**➡️ Ready for Module 7?** Let me know when you'd like to continue with Terraform Language - where we'll dive deep into HCL syntax and advanced language features!

----

 ---